 - Personal, academic and/or cultural and professional achievements

 - Demonstrated impact of the contribution

-- Availability and commitment to promote bridging and to enhance cultural and/or scientific exchange in the future
+- Commitment to promote bridging and to enhance cultural and/or scientific exchange in the future

-Additional documents should include a list of two contact references (preferably one from Australia and one from Spain), the candidate’s CV and a list of other relevant sources of reference to be considered.
-Self-nominations are not considered.
+Additional documents should include a list of two contact references (preferably one from Australia and one from Spain), the candidate’s CV, and the support letter from a member of SRAP or from the Embassy.